janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 import Hits from './Hits'
 ```

-Next we define two connected components. `Results` informs the user that no matches could be found for a query unless the number of hits is positive, i.e. `searchResults.nbHits > 0`. `Stats` just displays `searchResults.nbHits`.
+Next, we define two connected components. `Results` informs the user that no matches could be found for a query unless the number of hits is positive, i.e. `searchResults.nbHits > 0`. `Stats` just displays `searchResults.nbHits`.

 ```js
 const Results = connectStateResults(